DheerajKN/Spring-CMS-Generator/README.md

 - **multiLang-support**

   On entering this flag, automatically the entire spring boot application will updated to `support multiple languages` to an extent using `some pre-defined code snippets that would added to resources, model and example controller and service` that works seamlessly.

+- **internationalization**

+  On entering this flag, it automatically generates configuration files inside the spring boot project which will make the system automatically support localization of messages based on the value passed in `Accept-Language` header per request along with a sample controller to demostrate how to use it.

 - **sonar**